kzizeeshan/Online_Mobile_shopping_Templete/README.md

 # Online_Mobile_shopping_Templete
-On line Mobile shopping Template in Angular js
+Online Mobile shopping Template in Angular js

 What should we do to check out this Template
 - git clone Repository.